To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Noise-cancelling headphones come in all shapes and sizes, and their ability to passively block out ambient sound varies greatly from style to style.

 Over-ear headphones of the closed-back variety offer the best passive noise-cancellation as their earcups are sealed and envelop your ears.
-Open-back over-ear headphones actively let sound in, so you won’t find any noise-cancelling headphones sporting an open-back design.
+Open-back over-ear headphones actively let sound in, so you won’t find any noise-cancelling headphones with an open-back design.

 On-ear headphones let some sound in owing to the way they sit on your ears.
 This doesn’t make ANC redundant, but there aren’t nearly as many on-ear headphones with ANC as there are over-ear options.